 Creative life activation

-I have a passion for helping midlife people activate their talents.
+I have a passion for helping people start using their talents.

-For ten years I’ve been teaching ukulele to adults – mainly folks in midlife and beyond.
+For ten years I’ve been teaching ukulele to adult learners.

-I’ve helped hundreds of people work through the tender process of letting their musical talents bloom, playing ukulele and singing too.
+I’ve helped hundreds of people work through the tender process of letting their musical gifts bloom, playing ukulele and singing too.

 I get to witness as people’s talents start blossoming.